 As part of the pilot, the partnership hired a canal boat and hosted workshops for primary and secondary school students, a pop-up café, and a congregational boat trip – all proved to be a resounding success!

-Polwarth Parish Church and People Know How have been using the time during lockdown to prepare for the commissioning of the new purpose-built canal boat.
+Polwarth Parish Church and People Know How used the time during lockdown to prepare for the commissioning of the new purpose-built canal boat.

 They also found alternative ways of connecting with the community despite lockdown measures, with People Know How adapting their services to continue to deliver community support online and over the phone during this time.